 Presents a comprehensive overview of the foundation of education in the United States.
 It is an interdisciplinary attempt (incorporating the historical, political, economic, legal, social, philosophical, and curricular foundations) to provide students with a clear understanding of the teaching profession and the issues and controversies confronting American education today.
 Students will develop personal codes of ethics and conduct.
-15 hours of observation in an elementary or Head Start Classroom is required.
 Students taking this course must have their own transportation to complete field assignments in an area school, or plan to do field experiences during the fall or spring break.